yjs/docs/getting-started/adding-awareness.md

 // All of our network providers implement the awareness crdt const awareness = provider.awareness

-// You can observe when a any user updated their awareness information awareness.on('change', changes => {
+// You can observe when a user updates their awareness information awareness.on('change', changes => {
   // Whenever somebody updates their awareness information,
   // we log all awareness information from all users.